hahahahaman/hahahahaman.github.io/blog/_drafts/impressionism.md

 English being examples of such a set of symbols.
-The worst situation I can really imagine is that a person ignorant to the fact they are describing a specific idea, using language rife with ambiguity, creates misinformation, leading to confusion in its conception even within themselves.
+The worst situation I can really imagine is that a person ignorant to the fact they are describing a specific idea, using language rife with ambiguity, creates misinformation, leading to confusion of the concept, even to themselves.

-Carl Jung alludes to the fact that because of unique traits in all of us the meaning of words can vary.
+Carl Jung alludes to the fact that because of unique traits and experiences in all of us the meaning of words can vary.

 [dont know how to compute]: https://www.youtube.com/watch?v=O3tVctB_VSU
 [role of programming]: https://www.youtube.com/watch?v=arMH5GjBwUQ